dchelimsky/acts-as-savable/README.md

 # ActsAsSavable

-acts-as-savable extends an ActiveRecord model so that it can read from a view, and save to a table.
+acts-as-savable extends an ActiveRecord model so that it can read from one source and save to another.

 ## Installation